sheerun/graphql-anywhere/README.md

 });
 ```

-## What does this support?

-Every GraphQL syntax feature I can think of is supported, as far as I know, including aliases, arguments, variables, inline fragments, named fragments, and `skip`/`include` directives.

 ### Known limitations:

 - The execution engine is synchronous, so you probably shouldn't use this to query your API.
 Please submit a PR to add promise functionality, and ideally batching support, like `graphql-js` has!
 Wouldn't it be cool if you could use this to dynamically query a REST API via GraphQL?